 Data citizens are data users who harness analytical tools and certain skills to get insights from data without waiting on an IT team for answers.

 While this seems like an efficient route in the highly-distributed world of data, does it offer more value or difficulty for organizations?
+And how does it fit into the data strategy?
 I approach data citizens with considerable caution rather than immediate praise.
 As data management moves into its future, can data teams adequately support the fast-paced, self-serving timelines of data citizens, while also protecting and nurturing valuable data assets?
 In other words, where’s the modicum of governance in a distributed data world?

 As expertise and access to data sets grow, we do recognize data citizens as a part of the data community.
 But they are not the leaders, governors, or owners of the data asset.
 And while their level of experience is growing, it also varies, which drives the question: are these the right people to be managing such valuable assets?
 Stan Christiaens’ 2017 predictions stand in favor, offering, “All data citizens have the right to use data to unlock unlimited possibilities for the business.
 Too often an organization's data is in a state of anarchy or ruled by data dictators.”
 Another view from Gartner sees citizen integrators empowering business, but they hedge with a dour assessment: “Through 2016, only 10% of self-service business intelligence initiatives will be sufficiently well-governed to prevent inconsistencies that adversely affect the business.”

 This ambivalence questions data citizens’ ability to critically analyze more than just data reports, but the nature of data sets themselves.
 At the top level, data citizens can see data trends from raw feeds or say, a coagulation from a data lake.
 Perhaps in some cases that may be enough.